Tour the campus and find out about life as a student at one of the best colleges in the country.

 What can I expect from an Open Event?

-When you arrive at the campus, you will be greeted by our friendly student ambassadors.
+At an Open Event, when you arrive at the campus, you will be greeted by our friendly student ambassadors.
 They are the perfect people to ask about student life as they are all current students at the College.

 You will be given a guide to the campus and facilities, which will include a map telling you where to find the subject areas you are looking for.
-Some of our other outstanding facilities will also be open, such as SPires and Senara, our on-site training restaurants, where you can grab a coffee and a cake.
+Some of our other outstanding facilities will also be open, such as Spires and Senara, our on-site training restaurants, where you can grab a coffee and a cake.

 If you're feeling lost, there are Student Ambassadors and friendly staff on-hand to point you in the right direction - just ask!